 LGBTQ-Positive Children's Novels.
 The three categories below are as follows:

 - Books with gay/lesbian parents or other adults

 Books about Transgender Children

-George by Alex Gino.
-George is a girl, but everyone thinks she is a boy.
+Melissa (former title, George) by Alex Gino.
+Melissa is a girl, but everyone thinks she is a boy named George.
 She is worried no one will know who she is and she will stay hidden forever.
-She dreams of playing Charlotte in the school production of Charlotte’s Web but the teacher won’t even consider her for the part.
-George confesses her secret to her best friend, who helps her concoct a plan.
+She dreams of playing Charlotte in the school production of Charlotte's Web but the teacher won't even consider her for the part.
+Melissa confesses her secret to her best friend, who helps her concoct a plan.
 This is a quiet gem of a book and I am impressed at how accessible the text is for the intended audience.
-George is a fifth grader and the story is not overcomplicated or bogged down with social and political backstory or controversy.
-While many might dismiss this book (which would be sad) solely because of George’s transgender identity it is much more than just an LGBT story.
+Melissa is a fifth grader and the story is not overcomplicated or bogged down with social and political backstory or controversy.
+While many might dismiss this book (which would be sad) solely because of Melissa transgender identity it is much more than just an LGBT story.
 All kids are familiar with keeping secrets and worrying about being accepted by others.
 This is a moving and hopeful story.
 Ages 8 and up.

 Gracefully Grayson by Ami Polonsky.
 Sixth grader Grayson looks like a boy, but she knows that she is a girl.
 Feeling alienated from his peers and family, Grayson finds inner courage to audition for the female role in the school play.
 When a supportive drama teacher awards him the role, Grayson finds solace from school bullying among the more accepting "drama kids."
 (I agree, drama kids are always the best!)
 A marvelously thoughtful, touching and well-written book.